tylerhanks/Compologicircuits.jl/README.md

 # Compologicircuits.jl: 🔀 **C**ompositional **L**ogic **C**ircuits

 ## What is Compologicircuits.jl?
 Compologicircuits.jl implements Logic Circuits using [Catlab](https://github.com/AlgebraicJulia/Catlab.jl).
 The project name "CompoLogiCircuits.jl” may be subject to change.
 The theory behind this project is covered in the Spivak's Seven Sketches in Compositionality under chapters 4.4 (SMCs), 2.1/4.\[1-9\] (String Diagrams), and 6.5 (Operads).
+Spivak and Hosgood use logic circuits drawn as interaction diagrams to express the concepts of operadic composition and intermediate abstractions in [Deep neural networks as nested dynamical systems](https://arxiv.org/pdf/2111.01297.pdf).

 ## Why Compologicircuits.jl?
 Logic circuits are ubiquitous and are fundamental to software packages like Verilog.
 Specifying logic circuits is done essentially “by hand.”
 They do not allow for easy “sub-circuit composition.”